aprilkrg/to-do-react/README.old.md

 Let's make a component for `ListItem`s.
 This component can simply render  `<li>Make the list!</li>` so that we are starting with something in this list.

-* Remember to use an `export` statement to make the code in this file available elsewhere in our application.
-You can do this at the end of the new file, or before the `class ListItem extends Component`
+* Remember to use an `export` statement at the end of the new file to make the code in this file available elsewhere in our application.

 * Don't forget to import your `ListItem` component into `MyList.js`.
 Then, include the component in what `MyList` renders with `<ListItem />` under the existing header (in place of the existing list item)!